-The United States warned of "catastrophic consequences" if Moscow were to use nuclear weapons in Ukraine, after Russia's Foreign Minister said regions holding widely-criticised referendums would get full protection if annexed by Moscow.
+KYIV: The United States warned on Sunday of “catastrophic consequences” if Moscow uses nuclear weapons in Ukraine, after Russia’s foreign minister said regions holding widely-criticised referendums would get full protection if annexed by Moscow.

-U.S. National Security Adviser Jake Sullivan said on Sunday the United States would respond decisively to any Russian use of nuclear weapons against Ukraine and that it had spelled out to Moscow the "catastrophic consequences" it would face.
+US National Security Adviser Jake Sullivan said the United States would respond to any Russian use of nuclear weapons against Ukraine and had spelled out to Moscow the “catastrophic consequences” it would face.

-The latest U.S. warning followed a thinly veiled nuclear threat made last Wednesday by President Vladimir Putin, who said Russia would use any weapons to defend its territory.
+The latest US warning followed a thinly veiled nuclear threat made on Wednesday by President Vladimir Putin, who said Russia would use any weapons to defend its territory.

-Asked if Russia would have grounds for using nuclear weapons to defend the annexed regions, he said Russian territory, including territory "further enshrined" in Russia's constitution in the future, "is under the full protection of the state".
+Asked if Russia would have grounds for using nuclear weapons to defend annexed regions, Lavrov said Russian territory, including territory “further enshrined” in Russia’s constitution in the future, was under the “full protection of the state”.

 Ukraine and its allies have dismissed the referendums as a sham designed to justify an escalation of the war and a mobilisation drive by Moscow after recent battlefield losses.

-Russia says the referendums, hastily organised after Ukraine recaptured swathes of the northeast in a counter-offensive this month, enable people in those regions to express their view.
+Russia says the referendums, hastily organised after Ukraine recaptured territory in a counteroffensive this month, enable people in those regions to express their view.

-Putin on Wednesday ordered Russia's first military mobilisation since World War Two.
+On Wednesday, Putin ordered Russia’s first military mobilization since World War Two.
 The move triggered protests across Russia and sent many men of military age fleeing.

-Two of Russia's most senior lawmakers on Sunday addressed a string of complaints about the mobilisation, ordering regional officials to get a handle on the situation and swiftly solve the "excesses" that have stoked public anger.
+Two of Russia’s most senior lawmakers tackled on Sunday a string of mobilisation complaints, ordering regional officials to swiftly solve “excesses” stoking public anger.

-More than 2,000 people have been detained across Russia for protesting against the draft, according to independent monitoring group OVD-Info.
-In Russia, where all criticism of the conflict is banned, the demonstrations are among the first signs of discontent since the war began.
+More than 2,000 people have been detained across Russia for draft protests, says independent monitoring group OVD-Info.
+In Russia, where criticism of the conflict is banned, the demonstrations are among the first signs of discontent since the war began.

-In the southern Russian region of Dagestan, police clashed on Sunday with people opposed to the mobilisation.
+In the Muslim-majority southern Russian region of Dagestan, police clashed with protesters, with at least 100 people detained.